tlaverdure/laravel-echo-server/README.md

 # Laravel Echo Server

-Socket.io NodeJs server for Laravel Echo
+NodeJs server for Laravel Echo broadcasting with Socket.io.

+## System Requirements

+The following are required to function properly.

+* Laravel 5.3
+* Node 5.0+

 ## Getting Started